Excerpted and adapted from "Clot? Not!," Stroke Connection Magazine, July/August 2003 (Last science update April 2014)

 Anticoagulant therapy with warfarin also requires regular blood tests to ensure the correct drug dose.
-A weak dosage increases the risk of stroke and heart attack, but too much may cause bleeding.
+A weak dosage increases the risk of stroke and heart attack, but too much puts someone at risk for bleeding.
 Generic brands may not be the same strength as the one prescribed by your doctor.

 Read our Patient's Guide To Taking Warfarin for more information.

 Given the many benefits of antiplatelet and anticoagulant therapies, it seems logical that a combination of the two might magnify the positive effects.
 However, researchers have found that a combination of low-dose warfarin and low-dose aspirin is no more effective than aspirin by itself.
 Furthermore, in the study group, major bleeding episodes (primarily gastrointestinal) occurred nearly twice as often in the combination-therapy patients compared with the aspirin-only patients.

 Because of its low cost, availability and effectiveness, aspirin is the most prescribed and used drug in antiplatelet therapy.
 Currently, aspirin plus extended-release dipyridamole (an antiplatelet) is the only FDA-approved combination therapy for preventing recurrent stroke.